Staying at home and arthritis23 March 2020

 If you’re worried about your arthritis and coronavirus and want to chat to someone, call our helpline or visit our online community and talk to other people.

 Our community is a safe online space where you’ll find useful information about living with arthritis.
-This includes recent conversations from members on sharing store cupboard food ideas to help keep healthy.
+This includes recent conversations from members on sharing food preparation and cooking ideas.

 Why not get online to see what exercise options you can do from the comfort of your front room.
 There’s lots of choices out there from yoga, Pilates to chair-based sessions.
 Find what suits your interest and ability.